 C: EXCESSIVE LEVERAGE RISK

-EXCESSIVE LEVERAGE RISK Low Medium
+EXCESSIVE LEVERAGE RISK Low Low to medium

-AVERAGE RISK APPETITE SCORE LOW MEDIUM
+AVERAGE RISK APPETITE SCORE LOW TO MEDIUM MEDIUM

-^{} as average score of capital related risks, liquidity risk and excessive leverage risk scores
+\ as average score of capital related risks, liquidity risk and excessive leverage risk scores

-Risk category Profile as of 31.12.2023 Target Profile 2023 TOTAL CAPITAL ADEQUACY RATIO (CAR) 17.71% 17.50% <= CAR
+Risk category Profile as of 31.12.2024 Target Profile 2024 TOTAL CAPITAL ADEQUACY RATIO (CAR) 18.13% 17.50% <= CAR LIQUIDITY COVERAGE RATIO (LCR) 143.03% 150% <= LCR LEVERAGE RATIO 7.45% 5% <= LEVERAGE

 In order to fulfil the strategic objectives regarding the risk appetite of the Bank, its levels have been transposed into a wide set of operational limits for general and specific risk management indicators.

 The credit risk identification occurs when new borrowing transactions are initiated or during the existing transaction.
 The Bank identifies credit risk derived from counterparty quality and from its credit products.
 In this respect, there were established limits for the distribution of the credit portfolio by geographical areas, sectors of activity, duration, product types, type of residence, currency, financial performance, beneficial owner, collateral type.

-The general and specific indicators established were permanently monitored during 2023, the Bank being within the risk appetite assumed.
+The general and specific indicators established were permanently monitored during 2024, the Bank being within the risk appetite assumed.

-We mention the following key indicators, as at 31.12.2023:
+We mention the following key indicators: